Press enter to search, esc to close

 However, that said, it is worth looking at your business in the round.
 If you are selling a significant number of potentially “sensitive” products into what might questionably be considered a hostile foreign country or hands, it would be worth seeking advice on whether this somehow triggers a notification obligation.
 The position isn’t yet definitive on this but will hopefully be clarified as time passes.

 This will depend on timing.
-If the aim is to complete your transaction before the Act’s regime formally comes into effect, then the proposed “acquirer” should consider contacting the Investment Security Unit (ISU) for their views on whether the transaction is likely to be retrospectively called in.
-This will be a non-binding view but should provide some clarity as to whether the ISU will subsequently review the transaction under its look back powers.
+If the aim is to complete your transaction before 4 January 2022, then the proposed “acquirer” should consider contacting the Investment Security Unit (ISU) for their views on whether the transaction is likely to be retrospectively called in.
+We have been involved with several informal submissions to the ISU over the past few months and have found a clear willingness on their part to engage with us and the transaction parties to clarify the scope of the regime.
+Although their views as to whether or not a transaction is likely to be called in are non-binding, they do provide some clarity and comfort as to the exercise of their look back powers.

-If your transaction will be completing after the Act has come into effect, the proposed “acquirer” of the control or influence:
+If your transaction will be completing on or after 4 January 2022, the proposed “acquirer” of the control or influence:

 The ISU has 30 workings days to decide whether to clear the transaction or undertake an in-depth review, in which case they then have a further 45 working days to assess the transaction.

 Unless the ISU advises otherwise, you can still progress things on your transaction in the meantime but, where a mandatory notification is pending approval, you cannot go ahead and complete your transaction.